 Ordinary income dividends received by an individual Unitholder from a regulated investment company such as the Trust are generally taxed at the same rates that apply to net capital gain (as discussed above), provided certain holding period requirements are satisfied and provided the dividends are attributable to qualifying dividends received by the Trust itself.
+Distributions with respect to shares in real estate investment trusts are qualifying dividends only in limited circumstances.
 The Trust will provide notice to its Unitholders of the amount of any distribution which may be taken into account as a dividend which is eligible for the capital gains tax rates.

-IN-KIND DISTRIBUTIONS.
-Under certain circumstances, as described in this prospectus, you may receive an in-kind distribution of Trust securities when you redeem Units or when your Trust terminates.
-This distribution will be treated as a sale for federal income tax purposes and you will generally recognize gain or loss, generally based on the value at that time of the securities and the amount of cash received.
+IN KIND DISTRIBUTIONS.
+Under certain circumstances, as described in this Prospectus, you may receive an In Kind Distribution of Trust Securities when you redeem Units or when your Trust terminates.
+This distribution will be treated as a sale for federal income tax purposes and you will generally recognize gain or loss, generally based on the value at that time of the Securities and the amount of cash received.
 The Internal Revenue Service could however assert that a loss could not be currently deducted.

 EXCHANGES.
-If you elect to have your proceeds from your Trust rolled over into a future Trust, the exchange would generally be considered a sale for federal income tax purposes.
+If you elect to have your proceeds from your Trust rolled over into a future trust, the exchange would generally be considered a sale for federal income tax purposes.